Time Waits Not

 I love the freedom of not having to make up my face every day.
 I like letting my skin breathe.
 My husband doesn't seem to care and if he did, I'd have to remind him that I've looked at him for 46 years without makeup; he can grant me these 20 or so we (hopefully) have left.

 I like having more time to read and think about life in general.
-Retrospect lets us see ourselves the way others see us.
+Retrospection lets us see ourselves the way others see us.
 Oftentimes it's not a pretty sight, but it's a learning experience.
-It's gratifying to think back to times when we've behaved badly and realize: I would never ever do that now.
+It's gratifying to think back to times when we've behaved badly and realize: I would never, ever do that now.
 I am no longer that person.

 I like the freedom age affords of not needing to be the one with the big house, designer clothes, the expensive shoes or the cool car.
 I suppose you could say I like the freedom of just being me again.
 I grew up in rural Arkansas.
 I realize that as we age, or at least it's true for me, we seem to return somewhat to who we were as children.
 I was quieter and more introspective as a child and have become that way as I've gotten older.
 When I was a child, I loved the outdoors and stayed out as much as possible.
 I do that now.